gesslar/glpu/doc/wiki/efun_override/overrides.md

 ### PARAMETERS

-    string msg - The message to write. mixed exclude - The object or array of objects to exclude from the message.
+* `string msg` - The message to write.

-### RETURNS
+* `mixed exclude` - The object or array of objects to exclude from the message.

 ## DESCRIPTION